K.S.R. Kulap

-K.S.R.
-Kulap (1834-1921) was a 19th-century Siamese writer, historian, and essayist.
+Kulap Tritsananon (กุหลาบ ตฤษณานนท์; 1834 – 1921), better known by his pen name K.S.R.
+Kulap, was a 19th-century Siamese writer, historian, and essayist.
 Born in early 19th-century Siam, his essays regarding the history of Thailand resulted in him producing a significant body of works across his career.
 Some of his works were censored by the Thai monarchy, and Kulap himself was often noted as being an unreliable historian.

 Biography

 Kulap was born in 1834.
 His mother and grandmother traced their lineage back to a minor Thai noble, and as such Kulap was able to enter the civil service at the age of 11.
 He studied at Wat Phra Chettuphon monastery, and in his early teens studied Buddhism and Chindamani texts.
 In his late teens, he changed his name to Kesaro (translatable to "Rose" in English), which helped to formulate his pen name, K.S.R.
 Kulap.
 After finishing his monastical studies, he was inducted into the Royal Pages Bodyguard Regiment, where he was taught (described by himself as a "smattering") some French, British, and Latin by a French adviser to King Mongkut.
 Kulap married at the age of 25, and a year later was ordained as a monk.

 In the 1860s, Kulap left the monkhood and entered the employment of several British, American, and German firms that were operating in Thailand.
 As a result of this new career, Kulap saw a drastic increase in his personal wealth, and working with foreign companies allowed him to travel to various European-administered cities in Asia.
 There, he became fascinated with western methods of printing, which he resolved to implement in Thailand.
 Kulap accomplished this, and produced a number of books concerning the history of the-then Kingdom of Siam.